LBunsam/InteractR/README.md

-Bioinformatic Analysis Workflow Documentation
+# Bioinformatic Analysis Workflow

-1. Computational Environment
+## 1. Computational Environment
 All computational analyses were performed using R (version 4.4.1) within the RStudio (version 2023.12.1+402) environment on a Windows 10 operating system.
 The workflow leveraged several R packages and external tools:

 R Packages: